The Egyptian embassy in Libya - Reuters

 Accordingly, Egypt has warned against travel to Libyan territories and called for Egyptians living in Libya to exercise extreme caution.

-Violence has intensified in Libya particularly since 2014, when conflicting parties sought to take control of the country.
+Violence intensified in Libya particularly since 2014, when conflicting parties sought to take control of the country.

 The Libyan capital Tripoli fell under the control of the Fajr Libya or Libya Dawn Islamist militia in August 2014.